Factors that can affect stock prices

-Often, the stock price of the companies in the same industry will move in tandem with each other.
+Often, the stock price of companies in the same industry will move in tandem with each other.
 This is because market conditions generally affect the companies in the same industry the same way.
-But sometimes, the stock price of a company will benefit from a piece of bad news for its competitor if the companies are competing for the same market.
+For example, if a product made by one company is reported to be unsafe, then this may affect other companies that produce the same product.

-- bull market –a strong stock market where stock prices are rising and investor confidence is growing.
+- Bull marketBull market A strong market where stock prices rise and investor confidence grows.
+Often tied to economic recovery or an economic boom, as well as investor optimism.+ read full definition –a strong stock market where stock prices are rising, and investor confidence is growing.
 It’s often tied to economic recovery or an economic boom, as well as investor optimism.

-- bear marketBear market A weak market where stock prices fall and investor confidence fades.
-Often happens when an economy is in recession and unemployment is high, with rising prices.+ read full definition– a weak market where stock prices are falling and investor confidence is fading.
+- Bear marketBear market A weak market where stock prices fall and investor confidence fades.
+Often happens when an economy is in recession and unemployment is high, with rising prices.+ read full definition– a weak market where stock prices are falling, and investor confidence is fading.
 It often happens when an economy is in recession and unemployment is high, with rising prices.

 The Bank of Canada can raise or lower interest rates to stabilize or stimulate the Canadian economy.
-This is known as monetary policy.
 If a company borrows money to expand and improve its business, higher interest rates will affect the cost of its debtDebt Money that you have borrowed.
 You must repay the loan, with interest, by a set date.+ read full definition.
-This can reduce company profitsProfits A financial gain for a person or company.
-Equals the money left over after you subtract your costs from the money you made.+ read full definition and the dividends it pays shareholders.
+This can reduce company profits as well as the dividends it pays shareholders.
 As a result, its share price may drop.
 And, in times of higher interest rates, investments that pay interest tend to be more attractive to investors than stocks.

 If it looks like the economy is going to expand, stock prices may rise.
 Investors may buy more stocks thinking they will see future profits and higher stock prices.
 If the economic outlook is uncertain, investors may reduce their buying or start selling.

 Inflation means higher consumer prices.
 This often slows sales and reduces profits.
 Higher prices will also often lead to higher interest rates.
 For example, the Bank of Canada may raise interest rates to slow down inflation.
 These changes will tend to bring down stock prices.
-Commodities however, may do better with inflation, so their prices may rise.
+Commodities, however, may do better with inflation, so their prices may rise.